jeff-goldstein/sparkpost/MomoMailBatchProcessing/ReadMe.txt

 formatted files that it uses as input to the SparkPost Web API to either send emails, upload recipient lists or to add/change templates.

+For sample input files for sending emails, simply look into the 'Templates' directory of this Github repository and use any of the Postman examples.
+Those examples are the same structure that would be used for the batch processing program.
+The only change would be the addition of a field that is used to tell the batch program how many emails you expect to be processed for that specific file.
+This is an optional value used to validate the real number of items processed verses expectations.
+Instead of forcing a field na,e the parameters.ini file defines which key value pair will be used for this purpose.
+For example, if the parameters.ini file has the following entry: ExpectedFieldName = "expected", you would expect the following entry in the json file which represents the expectation that there will be 1,000 emails processed in this specific batch file: "expected" : "1000".

-While this directory has sample json files (all of the files with a .json postfix) it is recommended that you read the api documentation which can be obtained without login permissions on SparkPost.com (https://developers.sparkpost.com/api/).
+To understand all options, it is recommended that you read the api documentation which can be obtained without login permissions on SparkPost.com (https://developers.sparkpost.com/api/).

 In general, MomoMail can accept any properly formed transmission json file as input.